Uncurlhalo/melton.li/README.md

 # melton.li
 This is the HTML/CSS source for my personal website, as well as the server configs for it.
-Additionally I've included configs and scripts that I use for the 2 small utility pages I run on my domain (Smokeping and vnstat).
+Additionally I've included configs and scripts that I use for the 2 small utility pages I run on my domain (ntopng and vnstat).
 This README outlines the required software needed to duplicate my website running at htpp://melton.li or http://uncurlhalo.in

 ## Future Plans
 * I plan on adding a Let's Encrypt cert to my actual site, so I'll likely add configuration info about that here as well.